-Green Music Australia is partnering with 350.org and Market Forces to bring together musicians who have pledged to take their money out of banks and superannuation funds that are funding the expansion of the fossil fuel industry when the science tells us we have to stop.
+The science tells us we have to stop, so musicians are pledging to take their money out of banks and superannuation funds that are funding the expansion of the fossil fuel industry.
 These musicians are joining a movement with huge momentum, a movement of universities, churches, investment funds and thousands of people saying “it is wrong to wreck the climate and we want no part of that.”
 And as musicians, they are amplifying that message, singing it for the world to hear.

 It involves removing money from financial institutions that invest in goods or activities that you do not support – in this case mining coal, oil and gas.
 But it’s about much more than the money itself – it’s about saying “This is wrong and I don’t want any part in it.”